-Bent Out of Shape: An Intensive 30-Minute Guitar Workout for Musicians On the Go
+Intensive 30-Minute Workout for Guitarists On the Go

 Whether you're a professional guitarist or a hobbyist, finding time to practice can be difficult.

 We all have busy lives and responsibilities that distract us from our playing.
 For this reason, I've developed a quick, intensive guitar "workout" that can be completed in 30 minutes.
 You can use this by itself as a quick practice when time is limited or incorporate it into a longer practice session.
 Either way, this workout will help develop your playing in a number of important areas.

 The workout involves playing a diatonic scale with specific sequences chosen to improve important areas of your playing.
 You will improve your knowledge/theory of the scale across the whole fretboard and also improve the speed/accuracy of your picking technique.
 For this workout, you are going to need a metronome.